reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 30. [███ exposes sensitive shipment information to public web](https://hackerone.com/reports/389116) to U.S. Dept Of Defense - 18 upvotes, $0
 31. [[REMOTE] Full Account Takeover At https://██████████████/CAS/](https://hackerone.com/reports/215859) to U.S. Dept Of Defense - 18 upvotes, $0
 32. [SSRF on █████████ Allowing internal server data access](https://hackerone.com/reports/326040) to U.S. Dept Of Defense - 18 upvotes, $0
-33. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
+33. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 18 upvotes, $0
-34. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 17 upvotes, $0
+34. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
 35. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
 36. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 16 upvotes, $0
 37. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 16 upvotes, $0
 38. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 15 upvotes, $0
 39. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 15 upvotes, $0
 40. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
-41. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
+41. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 15 upvotes, $0
-42. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
+42. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
-43. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
+43. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
-44. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
+44. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
-45. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
+45. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
-46. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
+46. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
-47. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 13 upvotes, $0
+47. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 14 upvotes, $0
-48. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
+48. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
-49. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
+49. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
-50. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 13 upvotes, $0
+50. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
-51. [http://████/data.json  showing users sensitive information via  json file](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
+51. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 13 upvotes, $0
-52. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
+52. [http://████/data.json  showing users sensitive information via  json file](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
-53. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
+53. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
-54. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 12 upvotes, $0
+54. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
 55. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184042) to U.S. Dept Of Defense - 11 upvotes, $0
 56. [[Critical] Full local fylesystem access (LFI/LFD) as admin via Path Traversal in the misconfigured Java servlet on the https://███/](https://hackerone.com/reports/497771) to U.S. Dept Of Defense - 11 upvotes, $0
 57. [ SQL injections](https://hackerone.com/reports/272506) to U.S. Dept Of Defense - 11 upvotes, $0
-58. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
+58. [Unrestricted File Download / Path Traversal](https://hackerone.com/reports/183925) to U.S. Dept Of Defense - 10 upvotes, $0
-59. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
+59. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
-60. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 10 upvotes, $0
+60. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
-61. [Unrestricted File Download / Path Traversal](https://hackerone.com/reports/183925) to U.S. Dept Of Defense - 9 upvotes, $0
+61. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
-62. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
+62. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 10 upvotes, $0
-63. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
+63. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
-64. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
+64. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
-65. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 9 upvotes, $0
+65. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
 66. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
 67. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 9 upvotes, $0
 68. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0